-2019 marks YWCA Canberra’s 90th year of providing quality and essential services to Canberra women and families.
-This important milestone is also an opportunity to reflect on the lives and future of Canberra women and gender diverse persons.
+2019 marked YWCA Canberra’s 90th year of providing quality and essential services to Canberra women and families.
+This important milestone was also an opportunity to reflect on the lives and future of Canberra women and gender diverse persons.

-As part of our anniversary YWCA Canberra undertook a survey of over 1000 Canberra women, including female identifying and non-binary people, aged 18 years and over.
+As part of our anniversary, YWCA Canberra undertook a survey of over 1000 Canberra women and non-binary people aged 18 years and over.

 The report shows that while there is much to be celebrated about women’s quality of life and wellbeing, more needs to be done to achieve gender equality in the ACT.

 Some women are leading fulfilling and dynamic lives, but for others the demands of unpaid work is overwhelming and these obligations are leaving them stressed or burnt out.